wells71/file-organizer/README.md

 # file-organizer
-A Java program that sorts files by creation time and renames them in order while moving them to a target folder.
+Sorts files by creation time and renames them in order while moving them to a target folder.